npace828/npace828/README.md

 My role extended beyond the technical aspects, as I actively maintained customer relationships through a robust CRM system and provided excellent customer service.
 Managing social media accounts, I ensured a visually appealing and cohesive brand theme, showcasing both the technical precision and aesthetic excellence of our products.

 ### Coda del Pesce, Charleston, SC (2012 - 2018)
-My experience at Coda del Pesce immersed me in the world of fine dining and hospitality.
+My experience at Coda del Pesce brought me to top echelon of fine dining and hospitality.
 Serving as Lead Server and Sommelier, I not only curated and managed the wine menu but also trained servers on new and existing wines, leading to a notable increase in revenue.

 My responsibilities extended to both onsite and offsite events, where I personally curated wine selections tailored to each unique event.
 Alongside this, I took charge of managing and maintaining financial records, demonstrating proficiency in financial oversight and attention to detail.
 Simultaneously, I maintained the restaurant's online presence by regularly updating the website with the latest news, specials, and events.